Lukas Klostermann

-Career
+Club career

 VfL Bochum

 Born in Herdecke, Germany, Klostermann began playing football when he was "five or six years old".
 He played for various youth teams at FSV Gevelsberg, SSV Hagen and VfL Bochum.
 While at FSV Gevelsberg, he played in various positions before settling in defence at VfL Bochum.

 After progressing through VfL Bochum's youth system, Klostermann was promoted to the U19 side and then VfL Bochum II.
 While at VfL Bochum's youth system, Klostermann captained the U17 and U19 side.
 At some point, he signed a contract with the club, keeping him until 2015.
 He made his debut for the club, coming on as a second–half substitute, in a 2–0 win over VfR Aalen on 14 March 2014.
 At the time of his debut, he appeared at just 17 years and 283 days.
 Towards the end of the 2013–14 season, Klostermann pushed Paul Freier out of the first team over a right–back position.
 His handful of first team appearances resulted him being named the club's Player of the Month for May.
 At the end of the 2013–14 season, he made nine appearances for the side.

 By the end of June, it was revealed that Klostermann had yet to sign a professional contract, leading to a start of negotiating.
 In August 2014 it was announced that Klostermann and VfL Bochum had failed to reach an agreement regarding the extension of his contract.